What is Internal Medicine?

-When an animal has obvious issues that are not easily diagnosed from external examination our internal medicine team may be required to operate to understand the issue better.
-Common symptoms or conditions include undiagnosed; vomiting, diarrhoea, excessive drinking, malaise, weight loss or gain, anaemia and fever.
+When an animal has issues that are not easily diagnosed from external examination our internal medicine team can investigate to understand the issue better.
+Common symptoms or conditions include: vomiting, diarrhoea, excessive drinking and urinating, malaise, weight loss or gain, anaemia and fever.
 We have all the latest equipment and facilities, alongside an exceptional medicine team, to be able to diagnose a plethora of different diseases.

 Once the team has a better understanding of your pets condition your vet and our medicine team can work closely together to consider what treatment options are available to your pet to ensure the best outcome.

-We often begin with an initial consultation, where your pet will be admitted for less invasive investigation such as blood tests, radiographs, ultrasound, CT scan or endoscopy.
+We often begin with an initial consultation, where your pet will be admitted for less invasive investigations such as blood tests, radiographs, ultrasound, CT scan or endoscopy.
 Followed by any further treatment required which is carried out by our team of internal medicine specialists, vets and nurses to the highest of standards.

-Our Internal Medicine vets are happy to discuss cases over the telephone with the referring vet.
-We will only discuss cases with owners during a formal consultation.
+Our Internal Medicine vets are happy to discuss cases over the telephone with the referring vet and are here to ensure your animal receives the best care.

-We have a broad range of medical equipment, often similar to what you’d find in a normal hospital.
-We have an site laboratory, imaging systems such as digital radiography, CT scanner, ultrasound machines, fluoroscope and endoscopes.
+We have a broad range of the latest medical equipment, often similar to what you’d find in a human hospital.
+We have an on site laboratory, imaging systems such as digital radiography, CT scanner, ultrasound machines, fluoroscope and endoscopes.
 We also have access to MRI.

 Our facility operates 24/7 365 days a year to ensure we are available whenever emergency treatment is needed.